tberg12/ocular/README.md

 Ocular is a state-of-the-art historical OCR system.

+Its primary features are:

+* Unsupervised learning of unknown fonts: requires only document images and a corpus of text.
+* Ability to handle noisy documents: inconsistent inking, spacing, vertical alignment, etc.
+* Support for multilingual documents, including those that have considerable word-level code-switching.
+* Unsupervised learning of orthographic variation patterns including archaic spellings and printer shorthand.
+* Simultaneous, joint transcription into both diplomatic (literal) and normalized forms, the first OCR system of its kind.

 It is described in the following publications:

 > **Unsupervised Transcription of Historical Documents**